sohanemon/next-template/README.md

 ## Features

-- Next.js 14 App Directory
+- Next.js 15 App Directory
-- Animated with `framer-motion`
 - Radix UI Primitives
 - Tailwind CSS
+- BiomeJS for linting and formatting
-- Prettier
+- Animated with `framer-motion`
 - Tailwind CSS class sorting, merging and linting.

 > More more feature choose the `feature-full` branch.
 Including `Zustand`,`React-hook-form`,`next-themes`,`lucide-react` and many more